 Disneyland MaxPass is Coming

 Last but certainly not least, a major change is coming to Fastpass at Disneyland some time later this year.
 No launch date has been announced, but Disneyland is going to be adding digital access to Fastpasses through a paid service called Maxpass.
 Maxpass will cost $10 per person per day and also includes access to all your Photopass photos.
 Paper Fastpasses will still be available too, but details on how the two systems will work all together are still unclear.
-(Get the full scoop on Disneyland Maxpass – including what we know and what we don’t know – over at my article on TravelingMom.)
+(Get the full scoop on Disneyland Maxpass – published after the service finally launched in July 2017.)

 Pirates of the Caribbean 50th Anniversary Celebration